AnastasiaAdamoudi/M.A.S.H.E.D_Garden_Genie/README.md

 # Garden Genie Frontend

-For the final full stack project at the School of Code, my team had the opportunity to address a real-world problem and plan, design and develop a full-stack web app within five weeks.
+For the final full stack project at School of Code, my team had the opportunity to address a real-world problem and plan, design and develop a full-stack web app within five weeks.

 ### The challenge:
 Simplify gardening for individuals, addressing the common barriers that often deter people from starting their gardening journey.